 Rock of Arrows

 From the earliest days, the Arrow Rock bluffs were a well-known landmark on the Missouri River.
 Visible for many miles, they first appeared on a French map in 1732, noted as "pierre á fleche" -- the "rock of arrows."
-The origin of this name was first explained in 1819; “Arrow Rock is so-called from its having been formerly resorted to by neighboring Indians, for the stone used to point their arrows.”
+The origin of this name was first explained in 1819; “Arrow Rock is so-called from its having been formerly resorted to by neighboring Native Americans, for the stone used to point their arrows.”

 During the War of 1812, hostile American Indians, allied with Great Britain, forced a withdrawal to the east, and the Fort Osage trading post, which had been located just east of present-day Kansas City, was moved to the Arrow Rock bluff, and the Osage Tribe was settled temporarily nearby.